windyScripts/dev-directory/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the change and which issue is fixed.
+Please include a summary of the changes.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 ## Testing